zephyrproject-rtos/zephyr/.github/ISSUE_TEMPLATE/enhancement.md

 ---
-name: Feature request
+name: Enhancement
-about: Suggest an idea for this project
+about: Suggest enhancements to existing features
 title: ''
-labels: feature request
+labels: enhancement
 assignees: ''

 ---

-**Is your feature request related to a problem?
+**Is your enhancement proposal related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.

 **Describe the solution you'd like**